chencccchen/scPGI-finder-pipeline/README.md

 The code and data here are intended to:
 - demonstrate the full epithelial scPGI pipeline on a subset of LUAD cells,
-- compute cell-level “hub subnet scores” for selected genes,
+- compute cell-level “hub subnet scores of epithelial scPGI” for selected genes,
+- compute cell-level **ME-scPGI** scores,
 - compute **ME-scPGI** scores in bulk and cell-line expression data,
 - compute **TCR-scPGI** scores in bulk expression data.